amchavan/alma-datapro-workflow-sandbox/message-bus/README.md

 ### Calculator

 The `Calculator` and `CalculatorClient` classes implement another RPC (command/reply) service.
-The server interprets a request like `{"service":"+","a":"1", "b":"2"}` as a *add 1 and 2 and return the result*; the client submits a number of requests.
+The server interprets a request like `{"service":"+", "a":"1", "b":"2"}` as a *add 1 and 2 and return the result*; the client submits a number of requests.
 (The calculator has very limited capabilities!)

 Launch client and server as follows: